hackbrightacademy/session_lesson/README.md

 Bam.
 It's way better.
 Welcome to [Bootstrap](http://getbootstrap.com/getting-started/#template).

-In short, bootstrap is a series of CSS design decisions made for you.
+In short, Bootstrap is a series of CSS design decisions made for you.
 It's pretty great, because it takes away a lot of the 'hideous' factor.
 The only thing you need to do is organize your divs according to how they want you to, and give them the right class names.
-This is fine, because all things considered, bootstrap has some pretty good names and pretty good nesting conventions.
-Play by their rules, and everything looks amazing.
+This is fine, because all things considered, Bootstrap has some pretty good names and pretty good nesting conventions.
+Play by their rules, and everything looks amazing, works well in different browers, and can easily be made responsive.

-However, since _everyone_ is using bootstrap, every website ever looks amazing in exactly the same way.
-They're like the Stepford Wives of web programming.

 ## Static
 So we used kind of an unusual url for our bootstrap file.
 It starts with '/static'.
 This folder is super spesh.
 Normally, our urls aren't really files, they map to functions instead.
 This becomes problematic when we want to actually point to a real file.
 When we _do_ point to real files, they're usually files that don't change, like images or css.
 They're static files (as opposed to our templates, which are mad-libbed on the fly, and thus dynamic).
 We have a place to put these files, the eponymously-named static folder.
 It's here you'll put your files which remain the same throughout eternity, slowly gathering dust as the ages pass.